mstokes607/analytics-epi/EXAMPLE1.md

 lungdata['status_km'] = np.where(lungdata['status'] == 2, 1, 0) # recode status vars for lifelines package
 E = lungdata['status_km'] # 1 = dead , # 0 = censored
 ```
-We then import the necessary objects from lifelines.
-The KaplanMeierFitter is used to fit the survival model to our data and to help plot the survival curves.
-The logrank_test is used to statistically compare survival among males vs. females.
+We then import the necessary objects from lifelines. *KaplanMeierFitter* is used to fit the survival model to our data and to help plot the survival curves. *logrank_test* is used to statistically compare survival among males vs. females.
 ```python
 from lifelines import KaplanMeierFitter
 # all patients